Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Audio upgrade would be cool, though.

-Um I've never heard of that case, but I could definitely check it out.
+Um, I've never heard of that case, but I could definitely check it out.

-Um and guys, we only got 1.1k likes, man.
+Um, and guys, we only got 1.1k likes, man.

-We got almost 2500 you guys watching.
+We got almost 2,500 you guys watching.

-For you to just stop what you're doing, hit that like button.
+Bro, it costs nothing, guys, for you to just stop what you're doing, hit that like button.

 I wouldn't be asking if you guys just got the engagement up.

-I just smashed through it and we get it done.
+I just keep going through the show, I just smash through it and we get it done.

-Because channels like this are I mean, yeah, I think this channel is shadow banned too, because it's linked to Fresh and Fit.
+I mean, yeah, I think this channel is shadow banned too because it's linked to Fresh and Fit.

-But yeah, man, guys, you got to remember that like with us, like they don't like us on the internet.
+But yeah, man, guys, you got to remember that, like, with us, like, they don't like us on the internet.

 I spent all day researching this for y'all, pulling up stuff, calling people in Los Angeles trying to get the criminal complaint for us, but they wouldn't give it to us because obviously it's a minor.

-You know, I do a ridiculous amount of research behind the scenes so that when I get on here and I talk about the cases, I don't sound like a bumbling idiot and I don't sound stupid.
+You know, I do a ridiculous amount of research behind the scenes so that when I get on here and I talk about the cases, I don't sound like a bumbling idiot and I don't sound stupid so that you guys can go ahead and get the facts, um, you know, putting in time stamps up, all that other stuff.

-So yeah, man, it's a lot of work.
+So, yeah, man, it's a lot of work.

 Christina's over here, you know, gathering documents for you guys from other states and stuff like that.